apache/datafusion-sqlparser-rs/docs/custom_sql_parser.md

 The concept is simply to write a new parser that delegates to the ANSI parser so that as much as possible of the core functionality can be re-used.

+For an example of this, see the [DataFusion](https://github.com/datafusion-rs/datafusion) project.